nemaload/compeval/README.md

 Another command for inspection is `ce-sym` that will just print out the current task's workflow tree in a symbolic form using a LISP-like functional syntax.

+A more visual alternative is `ce-viz` which will render a graphical representation of the task's workflow, with inputs/outputs decorated with human-readable labels.